holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ).servable()
 ```

-We use the `pn.indicators.LoadingSpinner` to indicate the activity.
-You find the full list of indicators in the [Indicators Section](../../reference/index.md#indicators) of the [Component Gallery](../../reference/index.md).
+You will notice that we use the `pn.indicators.LoadingSpinner` to indicate the activity.

 The app looks like